Fort Polk: World War II

 Construction of Camp Polk began in 1941.
 Thousands of wooden barracks sprang up quickly to support an Army preparing to do battle on the North African, European and Pacific fronts.
 Soldiers at Polk participated in the Louisiana Maneuvers, which were designed to test U.S. troops preparing for World War II.

 Until 1939, the Army had mostly been an infantry force with supporting artillery, engineer, and cavalry units.
 Few units had been motorized or mechanized.
 As U.S. involvement in World War II became more likely, the Army recognized the need to modernize the service.
-But it also needed large-scale maneuvers to test a fast-growing, inexperienced force.
+It also needed large-scale maneuvers to test a fast-growing, inexperienced force.
 That is where Fort Polk and the Louisiana Maneuvers came in.

-The Maneuvers involved half a million soldiers in 19 Army divisions, and took place over 3400 sqmi in August and September 1941.
+The maneuvers involved half a million soldiers in 19 Army divisions, and took place over 3400 sqmi in August and September 1941.
 The troops were divided into equal armies of two notional countries: Kotmk (Kansas, Oklahoma, Texas, Missouri, Kentucky) and Almat (Arkansas, Louisiana, Mississippi, Alabama, Tennessee).
 These countries were fighting over navigation rights in the Mississippi River.
-The Maneuvers gave Army leadership the chance to test a new doctrine that stressed the need for both mass and mobility.
+The maneuvers gave Army leadership the chance to test a new doctrine that stressed the need for both mass and mobility.
 Sixteen armored divisions sprang up during World War II after the lessons learned during the Louisiana Maneuvers were considered.
 These divisions specialized in moving huge combined-arms mechanized units long distances in combat.

 On the defensive front, U.S. doctrine was based on two needs: the ability to defeat Blitzkrieg tactics; and how to deal with large numbers of German tanks attacking relatively narrow areas.
-As such, the Maneuvers also tested the concept of the tank destroyer.
+As such, the maneuvers also tested the concept of the tank destroyer.
 In this concept, highly mobile guns were held in reserve until friendly forces were attacked by enemy tanks.
-Then, the tank destroyers would be rapidly deployed to the flanks of the penetration.
+Then the tank destroyers would be rapidly deployed to the flanks of the penetration.
 Tank destroyers employed aggressive, high-speed hit-and-run tactics.
 The conclusion drawn was that tank destroyer battalions should be raised.
 Immediately after the war, the battalions were disbanded and the anti-tank role was taken over by the Infantry, Engineer, and Armor branches.